nomeata/ghcjs2gh-pages/README.md

     <https://help.github.com/articles/using-a-custom-domain-with-github-pages/>
     and set the domain name in the `fqdn` field in `.travis.yaml`.

+  * I changed something in `.travis.yaml`, but it does not seem to have an effect?

+    You might have to [clear the Travis cache](https://docs.travis-ci.com/user/caching/#Clearing-Caches).

   * Anyways, what’s the deal?

     GHCJS is tricky to build, in particular in Travis (limited build time, old